Bonaire: Geography

+Bonaire lies about 80 km off the coast of Venezuela.
+The island has a land area of 288 km2, with an additional 6 km2 added by Klein Bonaire, a small uninhabited island off its west coast.

-The northern end of the island is relatively mountainous, although its highest peak (Brandaris) is only 240 m.
+The northern end of Bonaire is relatively mountainous, although its highest peak, Mount Brandaris, is only 240 m.
 The southern part of the island is nearly flat and barely rises above sea level.
 A significant portion of this southern region is covered with sea water in process of evaporation for salt production.
 This area also contains Lac Bay with its large mangrove forest.
 The shoreline of Bonaire is dotted with lagoons and inlets, the largest of which is Goto Lake in the north.
 These lagoons and wetlands provide an excellent habitat for a wide variety of shorebirds.

-Klein Bonaire, the small island in the sheltered lee of Bonaire, has the same geological history.
-While Bonaire has some hills and variations in altitude, Klein Bonaire's surface is quite level and just a few feet above high tide.
-Because the island is as yet undeveloped, the fringing reef system surrounding Klein Bonaire is truly pristine.
-The smaller island is entirely ringed with dive sites.
+While Bonaire has some hills and variations in altitude, Klein Bonaire's surface is quite level and just about two meters above sea level.
+Because Klein Bonaire is as yet undeveloped, the fringing reef system surrounding Klein Bonaire is pristine.